Alaeddin2002/Lip_Sync/README.md

 # Running Locally the API

-Download the Lip_Sync File Locally
+Download the Lip_Sync Folder Locally

 Activate the virtual environment in the Lip_Sync file as the requirment.txt folder is not compatible with teh new versions of python